 It used to be that the Internal Revenue Service considered a tablet to be a fixed asset subject to depreciation.
 You couldn't deduct the entire cost in the first year, and you had to have a business net income that exceeded the cost of the tablet.
-You must have used the tablet for business purposes more than 50 percent of the time.
-You would expense the tablet under IRS Code Section 179, effectively breaking the cost deduction out over several years.
+You must have used the tablet for business purposes more than 50% of the time.
+You would expense the tablet under IRS Code Section 179, effectively breaking down the cost deduction over several years.

 That changed in 2016.
 You can now deduct the full cost of smaller business assets like iPads in the year of purchase.
 You're no longer required to depreciate them over time.
 Office products that cost $2,500 or less can be deducted as an expense in the year you buy them and begin to use them.

-The new 2017 tax law (the Trump Tax Cuts) has taken computer devices and peripherals (like printers) off the category of listed property.
+The 2017 tax law has taken computer devices and peripherals (like printers) off the category of listed property.
 That change only means that the recordkeeping requirements are a little less difficult.
-But you still can't take a deduction for personal use of tablets and other computing devices.
+But you still can't take a deduction for the personal use of tablets and other computing devices.
 (Cell phones were taken off the listed property category several years ago.)

 Deducting Your iPad

 The requirements for deducting listed property as a business expense are more stringent than for other property.
-You must be able to show that your iPad is used more than 50 percent of the time for business purposes.
+You must be able to show that your iPad is used more than 50% of the time for business purposes.
 You don't have to submit detailed information for your business tax return, but you do need to keep information showing the use of computers, laptops, or cell phones.

 You would then claim a deduction based on the percentage of time you use the tablet for business.
-For example, your deduction would be $250 if you paid $500 for it and you use it for business 50 percent of the time—50 percent of $500.
+For example, your deduction would be $250 if you paid $500 for it and you use it for business 50% of the time—50% of $500.

 Don't overlook expenses for of Wi-Fi or internet access for your IPad.
-You can also deduct a portion of the monthly cost of your network as a business expense if you can prove it's being used predominantly for business.
-Any direct business costs related to the tablet can be expensed or deducted.
+You can also deduct a portion of the monthly cost of your network as a business expense if you can prove it's being used mostly for business.

 According to the IRS, a deductible business expense must also be both "ordinary and necessary."
 An ordinary expense is "common and expected in your trade or business."
 An expense is considered necessary when it's "helpful and appropriate for your trade or business."